Understand your company's position and learn more about the options available

 Get a Quote Find Your Nearest Office

-A licensed insolvency practitioner will be appointed to handle the process.
+A licensed insolvency practitioner will be appointed to handle the liquidation process.
 It will be their role to identify all company assets before selling (or liquidating) these for the benefit of creditors.
 Any outstanding debts which remain after this process will be written off, unless they have been secured by a director’s personal guarantee.
 The company will then be wound up with Companies House, its name removed from the register of limited companies; it will then cease to exist as a legal entity.

 “Spoke with Chris who put me at ease straight away.
 He was very knowledgeable and listened intently to all my worries and concerns.
 Will definitely be using Real Business Rescue and advise anyone with business issues to give them a call.”